JWM-CU/mmc3/_pages/stellaris.md

 * The NIH would like us to acknowledge grant **S10 OD032447** in all preprints and publications that utilize this instrument (PI: Hans-Willem Snoeck).
     Suggested phrasing:
-> _Research reported in this publication was supported in part by the Office of the Director, National Institutes of Health under award S10 OD032447_
+> _Research reported in this publication was supported by the Office of the Director, National Institutes of Health under award S10 OD032447_

 </div>